Skip to content

 </dependency>

 Atmosphere has two pluggable SPI layers.
 AsyncSupport adapts web containers — Jetty, Tomcat, Undertow.
-AgentRuntime adapts AI frameworks — Spring AI, LangChain4j, Google ADK, Embabel, and Koog.
+AgentRuntime adapts AI frameworks across all twelve runtimes (Built-in, Spring AI, LangChain4j, Google ADK, Embabel, Koog, Semantic Kernel, AgentScope, Spring AI Alibaba, Anthropic, Cohere, CrewAI).
 Same design pattern, same discovery mechanism:

 ConcernTransport layerAI layer